 - Robustness and stabilityIf you are looking for an operating system to use in production, you surely do not want to waste time with bugs or problems.
 Therefore, it is important to choose the most robust and stable distros that work like Swiss watches.
 Some good examples are Arch, Debian, Ubuntu, openSUSE, and Fedora.

-- Security: security could not be lacking, it is a priority issue.
+- Safety: security could not be lacking, it is a priority issue.
 Many Linux distros respect your privacy much more than other operating systems, since they do not report user data, or at least give the choice not to do so.
 Although GNU / Linux is a secure base system, do not trust it, cybercriminals are increasingly attentive to this system and there is more and more malware that affects it.
 Therefore, if you are going to choose a distro for a company or server, this should be a priority criterion.
 Some like SUSE, RHEL, CentOS, etc. could be good server cases.
 And you also have more specific projects focused on security like Whonix, QubeOS, TAILS, etc.

 - Compatibility and support- The Linux kernel supports a multitude of different architectures, such as x86, ARM, RISC-V, etc. However, not all distros offer this support officially.
 Therefore, if you are going to use the distribution in a different architecture, it is important that you find out whether or not they have such support.
 On the other hand, there is the issue of drivers and software compatibility.
 In that case, Ubuntu and the distros based on it are the "queens", since there are so many packages and drivers for it (it is one of the most popular).